 HTMLSpanElement interface for this element.

-<del>element is to be used instead if the data has been deleted.
+<del>element should be used if the data has been deleted.

 - The CSS